uviclibraries/html-css/act-2.md

 - Here is an example of a complete [hyperlink tag (↪)](https://www.w3schools.com/tags/tag_a.asp) for an Internet URL (Uniform Resource Locator) web address: `<a href="https://www.wikipedia.org/">Wikipedia</a>`.
 - The content between the open and closed `<a>` tags will appear as a clickable link in your browser.
 In the example given, the word "Wikipedia" would appear as the clickable hyperlinked text.
 - The `<a>` in the hyperlink tag defines it as a hyperlink element, and the `href` is the attribute that indicates the link's destination.
-- Hyperlinks come in many flavours and here are the basic four:
+- Hyperlinks come in flavours and here are the basic four:
+  - **"external links"** link you to other locations outside of your directory, such as other webpages or websites.
+These links always use the full URL. **Example: `<a href="http://www.wordpress.com/my-webpage.html">clickable text</a>`**.
+  - **"internal links"** link you to other locations within your directory, such as other webpages on your own website.
+These links do _not_ use the full URL. **Example: `<a href="about-me.html">clickable text</a>`**.
   - **"anchor links"**, or hashtag links, "jump" you to locations in the same webpage, or document.
 These are helpful in pages with a lot of text.
 You can, for example create a table of contents at the top of your HTML page that jumps to sections (or text) within that same page. **Example: `<a href="#anchor-location">clickable text</a>`**.
-  - **"external links"** link you to other locations outside of your directory, such as other webpages or websites.
-These links always use the full URL. **Example: `<a href = http://www.wordpress.com/my-webpage.html>clickable text</a>`**.
   - **"email links"** link you to an email address.
 When you click on these, they tell your computer to open up whatever email program you are using. **Example: `<a href="mailto:some-email@yoursite.com">Email me</a>`**.

 ## Add one or more hyperlinks to your HTML page

-- To get a feel for how hyperlinks work, **choose one or more of the following examples to add to your `about.html` page.**
+- To get a feel for how hyperlinks work, **choose one or more of the following three examples to add to your `about.html` page.**

 ### 1. External link